 Three Tips to the Selection of a Heavy Duty Industrial Casters

 1. Proper Sizing of the Swivel Section – The swivel section is made up of the yoke and the top plate.
 The top plate is what connects the caster to the cart or other piece of equipment.
 The yoke base is where the legs that contain the wheel are attached.
-The interface between the top plate and the yoke base is collection of ball bearings that arranged in a pre-determined radius.
-The circumference of the radius and the size of the ball bearings are reflective the of the weight carrying capacity of the specific swivel section.
-On the low end of the industrial range the balls are generally 0.125” in diameter while the diameter of the race way is generally 3”.
-On the high end the ball size generally is in the 0.625” size and the diameter of the raceway is expected to be in the range of 6-8”.
+The interface between the top plate and the yoke base is a collection of ball bearings that arranged in a pre-determined radius.
+The circumference of the radius and the size of the ball bearings are reflective of the weight carrying capacity of the specific swivel section.
+On the low end of the industrial range, the balls are generally 0.125” in diameter while the diameter of the raceway is generally 3”.
+On the high end, the ball size generally is in the 0.625” size and the diameter of the raceway is expected to be in the range of 6-8”.

 3. Leg Thickness and Width – Once you have specified the appropriate size of the swivel section the next critical consideration would be the leg size.
-When considering leg size one must consider the thickness of the material the let is manufactured from and the width of the leg.
-In the dynamic application the leg will be effected by three key factors A) In a static loading environment the thickness and width of the leg is what supports the load.
-B) The thickness of the leg will directly effect the amount of side thrust the caster will withstand C) The width of the leg will directly effect the amount of force that caster will take when in a trailing position.
+When considering leg size one must consider the thickness of the material the leg is manufactured from and the width of the leg.
+In the dynamic application the leg will be affected by three key factors A) In a static loading environment, the thickness and width of the leg are what support the load.
+B) The thickness of the leg will directly affect the amount of side thrust the caster will withstand C) The width of the leg will directly affect the amount of force that the caster will take when in a trailing position.
 It is important the leg be sized in both thickness and width to support the load in a static environment and also in a dynamic application.